ElijahAlmanzor/Robot_Programming/README.md

     ros-melodic-topic-tools \
     ros-melodic-rqt-tf-tree
 ```
-5. Download the transfer learnt/trained weights and custom configuration files (modified from the base YoloV3 trained on the COCO dataset) to allow for prediction of the 3 variants of the crops and the weeds.
+5. Download the trained weights and custom configuration files (transfer learnt from the base YOLOv3 weights trained on the COCO dataset) to allow for prediction of the 3 variants of the crops and the weeds.
 https://drive.google.com/drive/folders/1PWvg936u5Dtwgpnn0b8kiIc85OiSia5k?usp=sharing